eigenfoo/old-eigenfoo.github.io/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/portrait.png){: .align-right}

 Hello!
 My name is George, and this is my personal website.
-I'm a PyData ninja[^1], machine learner, math enthusiast and coffee ~~snob~~ lover.
+I'm a PyData ninja[^1], machine learner, math enthusiast and coffee ~~snob~~                 ~~addict~~ lover.
 (I also really like sushi.)

-I believe in dismantling and reassembling every idea I come across, instead of lukewarm-learning just enough to get the next job done.
-I believe that there isn't anything too difficult to learn, because everything was (and will be) conceived by ordinary people like me, not magicked out of the aether.
+I believe in understanding every idea I come across, instead of lukewarm-learning just enough to get the next job done.
+I believe that nothing is too difficult to learn, because everything is conceived by normal people like me, not magicked out of the aether.
 I believe in common sense, reasonable decisions and disciplined hard work instead of ~*~following my dreams~*~ and ~*~doing what I love~*~.
 In short, I believe in summitting mountains as much as the next guy - but I also believe that the best way to do that is to not fall into the pothole right in front of you.

 I'm currently a senior at [The Cooper Union](http://cooper.edu/welcome) in New York, studying for a BSE in general engineering.
-I'm also a two-time quantitative research and data science intern at [Quantopian](https://www.quantopian.com/) in Boston, where I help power research analytics and open-source software for the algorithmic hedge fund.
+I'm also a two-time quantitative research and data science intern at [Quantopian](https://www.quantopian.com/) in Boston, where I helped power research analytics and open-source software for the algorithmic hedge fund.

 [Click for my Resume](https://github.com/eigenfoo/eigenfoo.xyz/raw/master/assets/documents/resume.pdf){: .btn .btn--primary .btn--default}

-## What's with your username?
+## What's with your username/handle?

 It seemed like a clever pun at the time... but people keep asking, so maybe not.